neilotoole/lg/README.md

 defer log.WarnIfCloseError(dataSource)
 ```

-`WarnIfCloserError` has the benefit that the `Closer` arg can be `nil`, but I'm not yet persuaded that it's useful enough to incorporate into `Log`.

 ## `testlg` adapter for `testing`
 Package `testlg` provides a `lg.Log` implementation that can output its
 log entries to `testing.T`.
 This test: